 unless we can call this early version with the vinyl-fabric body a “woody”.
 Just like the later American woodie wagons, just no steel under the vinyl.

 Room for six, with one hundred cc of engine displacement for each passenger (actually 66.6 for the 400cc LT 500).
-How’s that for efficient, compared to the 1850 cc of engine displacement a fully loaded Mark IV afforded each of its four occupants?
+How’s that for efficient, compared to the 1850cc of engine displacement a fully loaded Mark IV afforded each of its four occupants?

 We’re getting to the end of the sad Lloyd-Borgward story.
 Carl Borgward was a superb engineer, but his ambitions started to run ahead of his cash flow in the late fifties.
 Not only was he trying to compete against Mercedes in the mid-upper price levels, but his very ambitious replacement for the LP600/Alexander, the Arabella (above) may have been the final coffin nail in his empire.

 As so many uncompromising technically advanced designs, it had a boxer four, now water cooled, of some 900 cc capacity (almost a full liter) and developing a rather lofty 38 to 45 hp.
 But development expenses hit hard, precisely when US sales of the Alexander sputtered out, in 1960.
-Income form US imports was a critical factor in Borgward’s finances, and the crash of the import boom directly contributed to the bankruptcy of Borgward.
+Income from US imports was a critical factor in Borgward’s finances, and the crash of the import boom directly contributed to the bankruptcy of Borgward.

 I wrote about it here, but after we arrived in Iowa City in 1960, I had never expected to see another Lloyd, unaware that any had been imported.
 Then the hot-rodders across the street picked up a poor old clapped-out Lloyd after their ’51 Ford project car expired.
 They spent a whole summer driving around in it, which was pretty ridiculous: three or four big beefy guys cruising in a Lloyd without a muffler.
 Beat walking, I guess.